The facts about participating in clinical research and our ongoing studies:

-A five-year study comparing a novel new class of drug on the occurrence of cardiovascular events in patients at least 40 years old who have experienced an acute coronary syndrome (ACS) event (heart attack) and despite intensive lipid modifying or statin therapy, are not adequately controlled.
+A five-year study comparing a novel new class of drug on the occurrence of cardiovascular events in patients at least 40 years old who have experienced an acute coronary syndrome (ACS) event (unstable angina or heart attack) and despite intensive lipid modifying or statin therapy, are not adequately controlled.

 POMPANO BEACH NEUROLOGY